Marshmallow Popcorn Balls

 Can I make marshmallow popcorn balls in the microwave?

+Yes.
 Melt the butter in a microwave-safe dish, then add the marshmallows.
 Microwave in 20 second intervals, stirring in between, until the marshmallows are melted.
+Proceed with the recipe as directed.

 Can you freeze marshmallow popcorn balls?